-We invite applications from talented postdoctoral researchers for Titchmarsh Research Fellowships.
-These are fixed-term positions for 36 months at the University of Oxford and are subject to specific conditions as detailed below.
-The Department is also advertising a similar fellowship scheme for Hooke Research Fellowships, details of which can be found at: https://my.corehr.com/pls/uoxrecruit/erg_jobspec_details_form.jobspec?p_id=161427.
+We invite applications from talented postdoctoral researchers for a Titchmarsh Research Fellowship in Mathematical Physics.
+The Titchmarsh Research Fellowship is a fixed-term position for 36 months at the University of Oxford and is subject to specific conditions as detailed below.
+The Department is also advertising a similar fellowship scheme for Titchmarsh Research Fellowships in other areas of pure mathematics, details of which can be found at https://my.corehr.com/pls/uoxrecruit/erg\jobspec\details\form.jobspec?p\id=161428, and for